airbrake/node-airbrake/Readme.md

 ```

 Please note that the above will re-throw the exception after it has been
-successfully delivered to airbrake, caushing your process to exit with status 1.
+successfully delivered to Airbrake, causing your process to exit with status 1.

 If you want more control over the delivery of your errors, you can also
-manually submit errors to airbrake.
+manually submit errors to Airbrake.

 ``` javascript
 var airbrake = require('airbrake').createClient("your api key");